 Classic Car Cruise-In Checklist: What to Bring to a Show

-Registration tags for the event: If you need to pre-register for the event and were given a pass to show at the gate and/or display in your window, make sure you don’t leave this at home!
+Registration tags for the event: If you need to pre-register for the event and were given a pass to show at the gate and/or display in your window, make sure you don’t leave it at home!

 Music: Many car cruise-ins feature DJs or bands playing music during the event, but if this event does not, bring a stereo and a mix of tunes from the year your car was built.
 You can have it playing from inside your car to set the mood for your car’s time period.

 Novelty items: You can’t bring your car to a cruise-in and not have that toddler-sized doll propped up against your bumper.
 That’s why you purchased it … right?

 Contact information: Chances are you’re going to make new friends at this event as you mingle with other classic auto enthusiasts.
-Have your information on-hand in small cards you can pass out to keep in touch with people.
+Have your information on hand in small cards you can pass out to keep in touch with people.

-Aaron is unashamed to be a native Clevelander and the proud driver of a 1995 Saturn SC-2 (knock on wood).
+Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.